epfl-ada/ada-2023-project-abracadabra/README.md

 - We investigated the voting time of sources in conjunction with the number of vote they cast, as well as the voting time distribution for each election.
 - We established a classification model to predict elections based on early votes, in particular through accuracy, precision, and recall metrics.

 ### Sentiment analysis of the comments :
 - We performed a sentiment analysis on the comments using the NLTK module Vader, to see if the results of our analysis correlate with the actual votes casted by the voters, and understand if strongly opinionated comments can influence others more than others.
 We also tried to categorized the comments into categories (positive, negative, and neutral) to see if the comments correlate with the casted votes for each year
 - We looked at communities of voters to see to see if the sentiment analysis helps to correlate those communities' comments with the ones found through network analysis.

 ### Topic modelling and analysis of the comments :
 - We performed topics detection to find the most frequently used topics and see if they have an order of appearance as the election progresses and any particular weight in the result.
 This analysis shows the positive or negative influence of a certain topic and its importance according to the order in which it appears.

 ### Edits from users :
-- With the help of the supplementary dataset, we look into the evolution of users' edit over time to analyse the effect of the revisions made by a user in the decision making process of wikipedia-rfa.
+- With the help of an additional dataset, we look at how the number of edits is an important factor in the election of a user, as well as the evolution of edits of users over time, for example to see whether individuals making the most revisions were also among the first to vote, potentially indicating a greater influence.
-- We checked the impact of the revisison in the influence between community and within community.

 ### Network Analysis :
 - We build network graphs of the voters (Source) to have a visualization of how they are linked to each other and see if we can extract clusters from them.
-Ideally we would like to do this plot interactive to visualize the evolution over time and see if the clusters are stable/similar or not.
-- Cluster positive and negative votes for each election : this point will enable us to see whether clusters overlap across elections and whether we can create groups of users who share the same votes/ideas.
+- We cluster positive and negative votes for each election : this point enables us to see whether clusters overlap across elections and allows to create groups of users who share the same votes/ideas.
-- Extract communities for each vote (support, opposition, neutral) and assess their quality using modularity.
+- We extract communities for each vote (support, opposition, neutral) and assess their quality using modularity.
-- Extract voting time pattern in the vote to see if some voters tend to vote early and others later, enabling us to infer who may have more chance to be the influencer (because voting at the beginning) or to get influenced (because voting at the end).
+- We extract voting time pattern in the vote to see if some voters tend to vote early and others later
-- Studying the evolution of votes over time to see how the supporting or opposing side becomes dominant in the timeline of voting.
+- We study the evolution of votes over time to see how the supporting or opposing side becomes dominant in the timeline of voting.
 In particular, we would like to see if there is some wave of support or opposition that may swing some elections.
 This may also enable us to discriminate between heated debate and more homogeneous decisions.

-### Combination of both
-The final stage of this project will be to combine the two analyses (network and comment) to cross-check the clusters to see if the groups of people are the same and to see if the conclusions drawn from one method apply to the second.

 The primary objective of these various analyses is to examine whether distinct groups, drawn from both network structure and comments, exhibit shared characteristics, including common modes of expression and shared ideas.
 Furthermore, these analyses aim to uncover how influence is manifested within both the network dynamics and the qualitative content of comments.